The Bairns (album): Production and release

-The album, which was released in the UK by Rabble Rouser on 20 August 2007, was recorded and produced between January and March 2007 by Adrian McNally.
+The album, which was released in the UK by EMI on 20 August 2007, was recorded and produced between January and March 2007 by Adrian McNally.
 It was mastered by Adrian McNally and Denis Blackham at Syke Mastering.
 The sound engineer was Oliver Knight.

 The CD sleeve was designed by Steven Wainwright, incorporating photographs of the band taken at Beamish Museum, Co.
 Durham.